rachitkakkar/monkeytypehack/README.md

 # monkeytypehack
-Uses pytesseract, pyautgui, and pynput to capture screen and get crazy high scores on monkeytype
+Uses pytesseract, pyautgui, and pynput to capture screen and get crazy high scores on monkeytype!
+See demonstration video!